48 Hours in Oakley

 Next door to Red Tree, at 3212 Madison Road, Denim offers a high-end shopping experience for those willing to splurge on a pair of the perfect jeans or footwear.

-A block down and a little bit up Brotherton Road sits the Bow-Wow Boutique, containing a wide selection of items for the canine enthusiast.
+A block down and a little bit up Brotherton Road sits the Bow Wow boutique, containing a variety of items for the canine enthusiast.

-To the north, the Duck Creek Antique Mall, 3715 Madison Road, showcases historical treasures from lovely but mismatched porcelain to fine china and silver.
+To the North, the Duck Creek Antique Mall showcases historical treasures from lovely but mismatched porcelain to fine china and silver.
 Stop in and browse among the antiques for baubles such as vintage estate jewelry.

-Oakley's culinary scene offers some of Cincinnati's best and unique restaurants, so enjoy a three-course gourmet meal at Boca, rated Cincinnati's #3 Best Restaurant this year by Cincinnati Magazine, or try Hugo for southern style cuisine with a gourmet twist.
+Oakley’s culinary scene offers a variety of Cincinnati’s best and unique restaurants, so enjoy a three-course gourmet meal at Boca, rated # 3 in the city this year, or Hugo for southern style cuisine with a gourmet twist.

 Sunday Morning:

-Oakley's more practical side also offers groceries for the fridge and furnishings for the home.
-Nest, on the corner of Brazee and Madison, showcases unique gifts for friends as well as a unique array of entertainment supplies.
-Astute Furnishings, at 3052 Madison, may just contain that perfect end table you've been searching for.
+Oakley’s more practical side offers a variety of groceries for the fridge and furnishings for the home.
+Nest, on the corner of Brazee and Madison showcases unique gifts for friends and supplies for entertaining.
+Astute Furnishings, on 3052 Madison, may just contain that perfect end table you’ve been searching for.
 House of France, next to Hugo on Madison Road, offers stylish elegance in its furniture selection.

-To get the Sunday groceries for the week, visit The Fresh Market at 3088 Madison Road for seafood, meats and produce.
-Don't feel like cooking?
-A Forkable Feast at 3363 Madison takes care of dinner, providing delicious soups, entrees, sides and even gluten-free dinner options prepared in-house to bring home to your table.
+To get the Sunday groceries for the week, visit the Fresh Market, for fresh seafood, meats and produce.
+Don’t feel like cooking?
+A Forkable Feast on 3363 Madison takes care of dinner, providing delicious soups, entrees, sides and even gluten-free dinner options prepared in-house to bring home to your table.

-Oakley offers services and goods that appeal to a wide range of interests -- bargain hunters, history buffs, book fanatics, the adventurous eater, art aficionados, dog lovers, sugar addicts and the inner child in all of us.
+Oakley offers services and goods that appeal to a multitude of different interests—bargain hunters, historical buffs, book fanatics, the adventurous eater, art aficionados, dog lovers, sugar addicts and the inner child in all of us.

 Photography by Scott Beseler